SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 ## 9.1 SiliconSFe overview

 While we are unaware of any shipping products using the SiliconSF system found in `SFSPEC24.PDF` (the AWE cards used an early predecessor of SiliconSF), you can use ROM samples formatted in the SiliconSF format with SFe.
+However, SiliconSFe support is explicitly optional.
+(Update 5)

 ## 9.2 Header format